Prashant Bhargava

 Bhargava died at the age of 42 in 2015.
-In memory of him Vijay Iyer as the music director of the 2017 Ojai Music Festival has staged the film score in 2017 as an live act with members of the Oberlin Ensemble and the International Contemporary Ensemble conducted by UC San Diego music professor Steven Schick while the film was shown on a large screen above the heads of the musicians.
+In memory of him Vijay Iyer as the music director of the 2017 Ojai Music Festival has staged the film score in 2017 as a live act with members of the Oberlin Ensemble and the International Contemporary Ensemble conducted by UC San Diego music professor Steven Schick while the film was shown on a large screen above the heads of the musicians.

 Background

 Bhargava was born and raised on the south side of Chicago, a graduate of Kenwood Academy.
 His interest in the arts began in his youth, when he was a graffiti artist.
 Bhargava studied computer science at Cornell University and theatrical directing at the Barrow Group and at the Actors Studio MFA program.